cjxo/blog-api/README.md

           - [X] Reset Form Data on Success
           - [X] Update Comment Renderables on Success.
         - [ ] Actual Like/Dislike Comment Functionality
+          - [X] Determine if current user liked the comment or not!
+          - [ ] Liek/Dislike toggling!
         - [ ] Date is used multiple times.
 Pullout into a fucntion!
         - [ ] Major cleanup before next feature!
     - [ ] Design Add Posts!
 Make it nice!